 For more information on the focus and members of each committee and the Board, see the Current Committees List.
 Restructure of the 2014 Business Law Committee is proposed, for more information on the new structure, visit the Business Law webpage.

 Also read the submission papers developed by committees in this site's Resource Centre.

 Join a committee

-In September each year, solicitors practising in New South Wales are invited to submit expressions of interest in membership of committees for the coming year.
-Applications for 2013 have now closed.
-For information on eligibility criteria, committee processes and responsibilities of members, see the Committee Handbook.
+In September each year, solicitors practising in New South Wales are invited to submit expressions of interest in membership of the Law Society’s Standing Committees for the coming year.
+Applications for 2014 committees closed on 25 October.
+For information on committee processes and the responsibilities of members, download the Committee Handbook.

 Applications for membership of the following Advisory Committees in 2014 have now closed.

 - Commercial Litigation